DavidCalebChaparroOrozco/Daily-Projects/README.md

   - **Input Flexibility**: The user can input any board length (N) and get the total number of ways to tile it.

   - **Mathematical Insight**: This problem closely relates to the Fibonacci sequence.
 The number of ways to tile a 2xN board follows the same recurrence relation as Fibonacci numbers, with each solution building upon the previous ones.
+* Day 212: 🎳 Bowling Scoreboard App in Python 🎯

+  Today, I worked on a **Bowling Scoreboard App** using **Python** and **Tkinter**, focusing on handling dynamic user input and maintaining a live scoreboard for multiple players.
+The project aimed to create an interactive user interface for entering scores, validating inputs, and automatically calculating bonuses like strikes and spares.
+Below are the key highlights:

+  - **Dynamic Score Calculation**: The app allows multiple players to enter their scores for each frame.
+The total score is dynamically updated as players input their rolls, accounting for strikes and spares in the calculations.
+This ensures real-time feedback for users.

+  - **Handling Strikes and Spares**: The project implements logic for handling bonuses from strikes (10 points plus the next two rolls) and spares (10 points plus the next roll).
+It ensures that incomplete frames don’t cause errors, as missing scores are handled gracefully.

+  - **Tkinter GUI**: A user-friendly interface is built using Tkinter, where players' names can be added dynamically, and their frame-by-frame scores are input through entry fields.
+The app automatically moves the cursor to the next input field after each valid entry, improving the user experience.

+  - **Validation of Inputs**: The app includes input validation to ensure that users only enter valid scores (0–10), and handles edge cases like strikes (10 pins on the first roll) by auto-filling the second roll with a 0.
+This keeps the score entry process smooth and error-free.

+  - **Scoreboard Display**: Each player has their own row in the scoreboard with frames clearly displayed.
+The total score per frame is shown, updating immediately as users complete their rolls.

+  - **Focus Management**: The app ensures the user interface is responsive by automatically shifting focus to the next input field after a roll, streamlining the data entry process for players.

+  - **Real-Time Total Calculation**: For each player, the app calculates and displays the cumulative score after each frame, factoring in the correct bonus points for strikes and spares.

+  This project was a great opportunity to apply my knowledge of **Tkinter** for building graphical user interfaces, as well as handling user inputs and calculations dynamically.
+It was challenging but rewarding to integrate real-time score updates and ensure that the app remained responsive, accurate, and easy to use throughout the game.
+I gained deeper insights into managing GUI-based applications with Python and learned how to ensure robust input validation and dynamic interaction.